knightss27/grafana-network-weathermap/testing/README.md

 The exporter uses Perlin noise to alternate between 0Mb/s and 1Mb/s smoothly for the `varied` metric.
 The `constant` metric remains at 700Kb/s.

-\* This currently builds using Grafana v8.1.8, as the plugin was originally developed on that version, and I have yet to do more testing to ensure compatability with earlier and later versions.
+\* This currently builds using Grafana v8.1.8, as the plugin was originally developed on that version.
+It should work forwards from there however, so feel free to change the docker-compose.